 Artist Profile: Olga Kuznetsova

 “Harsh Life and Fragile Life” is a personal exhibition by Belarus-born, London-based artist Olga Kuznetsova.
-It caught our attention, and we visited the opening of this exhibition at the Eight Squared Gallery in Folkestone, Kent, United Kingdom, on October 20th.
+It caught our attention, and we visited the opening of this exhibition at the Eight Squared Gallery in Folkestone, Kent, United Kingdom, on October 20th and 21st.
 Kuznetsova is actively developing her unique artistic style and gaining well-deserved international recognition.
-We would like to share our thoughts and impressions of this exhibition.
+We would like to share our thoughts and impressions of this exhibition with you.

 Olga Kuznetsova’s work is deeply intertwined with aesthetics that blend psychedelia, naivety, post-expressionism, and the spirit of the so-called “new wildness,” yet it is a completely original phenomenon deserving of critical analysis and viewer attention.